kolibril13/plywood-gallery/README.md

 # Intended workflow:

 Add the **`%%capture_png`** magic in Jupyter cells and the output images will automatically and in real time be added to your gallery.
-There will be two phases of building the gallery: preparation phase & deployment phase
+There will be two phases of building the gallery, the *preparation phase* and the *deployment phase.*

 ## 1. Preparation phase